tylerneylon/math/randnn/randnn.md

 \providecommand{\flexquad}{\quad\smallscrskip{-0.8em}}
 \providecommand{\flexspace}{\;\;\smallscrskip{-0.3em}}

-This is an illustrated tour of neural networks in their primordial, untrained state.
+This article is an illustrated tour of neural networks in their primordial, untrained state.
 Neural networks are notoriously difficult beasts to understand.
 My aim is to provide a peek into the inherent beauty of this challenging world, and to build your intuition for how to set up neural networks through informed hyperparameter choices.
-I'll assume that you know
+I assume that you know
 neural networks are tools for machine learning, and that you have a little bit of a coding and math background, but I'll try to keep things friendly.